 As of December 2019, 1,175 individuals have successfully completed the peer training.
 Though the goal was not met, there has been some progress in the number of employed mental health peers in a number of services.
 Certified Community Behavioral Health Clinics all have added peers to their clinics and the hours of service that peers provide in ARMHS has increased slightly over 2018.
-Peers are also being hired as (non-reimbursable) staff in Community Support programs and a number of housing programs including the VA housing programs.
+Peers are being hired as staff (non-reimbursable) in Community Support programs and a number of housing programsboth Emma Norton and the VA housing program have hired peers.

 DHS will continue to identify the barriers of employment for certified peer specialists, and possible strategies to address the barriers.